 The Health Risk of Asbestos

 The HSE are currently running a ‘Beware Asbestos’ campaign until March with the aim to encourage safe working practices amongst workers most at risk from asbestos.
 Statistics show that Asbestos kills around 5000 workers each year, whilst 20 tradesmen die each week as a result of past exposure10.
 These are harrowing figures which prove that asbestos is still a very real and very genuine threat, not only exclusively to tradesmen and those working with its removal; but also for those who work in the building and other people in the surrounding areas.
 The risks occur when damage, fire or disturbance to the products cause the asbestos fibres to become loose and potentially airborne.
 When these tiny fibres are inhaled they do not decompose and remain permanently lodged in the lungs which can lead to fatal diseases as the body attempts to fight these alien fragments.
 Initially it will cause soreness, inflammation and infection which can lead to any of the following diseases:

 - Lung Cancer

 - Pleural Thickening

-For further information on any of these conditions or diseases, please contact the NHS or visit their website.
+For further information on any of these conditions or diseases, please visit the NHS website or contact them.
 If you have any concerns that you may have been exposed to asbestos at any point then contact your GP for further advice.

 A Combined Killer – There is undisputed evidence that people who are exposed to asbestos and are smokers have a dramatically increased chance of contracting lung cancer, with the smoking acting as a catalyst for the development of the cancer.
 This has been linked to the effects already mentioned as the fibres give the hazardous chemicals found in cigarettes direct access to the bloodstream, which increases the carcinogenic effects dramatically.